a plan for Orchard Park

 Phase One of the consultation process.
 Information events are held at various venues.
 A comprehensive update with questionnaire is available at the events, and every home within Orchard Park receives a copy.
 A reminder letter dated 15 March 2010 sent to every home draws attention to the last three events.

-Of the three options motioned by the Advisory Board on 11 February 2010, Option 1 (which represents the original bid proposal, and which continues to stand as the basis for the agreement of PFI funding) was removed from the consultation exercise.
-As far as residents are concerned, Option 2 on the 11 February list is Option 1 during consultation, and Option 3 is Option 2.
 In other words, residents are asked to give opinions on a choice between a revised version of the original bid and a substantially different package, one of which will be submitted to the Homes and Communities Agency for reconsideration (the HCA is aware of the situation).
 A ‘none of the above’ option, to disown the scheme and miss out on PFI funding, was rejected by the Advisory Board and is not included in the consultation.

 8 March 2010